donbr/transformers-js-examples/README.md

 - **Model Loading**: Web Workers for non-blocking UI
 - **Acceleration**: WebGPU for supported models and browsers

+## 🔧 Technical Details

+- **Framework**: React with Vite
+- **Styling**: Tailwind CSS
+- **Routing**: React Router with SPA routing
+- **Model Loading**: Web Workers for non-blocking UI
+- **Acceleration**: WebGPU for supported models and browsers

+### Mobile Compatibility

+While the examples work well on desktop browsers with WebGPU support, mobile compatibility is still being investigated.
+Contributions and observations in this area are particularly welcome.

+## 🔍 What's Next?

+This repository serves as a starting point for exploring TransformersJS capabilities.
+Some areas for further exploration:

+- Optimizing for mobile devices
+- Investigate alternative loading strategies for hybride online / offline use cases
+- Leveraging tools from the [HF ONNX Community](https://huggingface.co/onnx-community) to convert add models

 ## 🙏 Credits

 - Original examples from [huggingface/transformers.js-examples](https://github.com/huggingface/transformers.js-examples) - worth starring and watching!